LEGACY | CULTIVATION | PASSION

 Produced by Wine Country artist Sebastian Titus, the highly recognizable label features a prominent cluster of grapes.
-White wine labels feature yellow chardonnay grapes and red wine labels feature red cabernet sauvignon grapes.
+White wine labels feature yellow Chardonnay grapes and red wine labels feature red Cabernet Sauvignon grapes.
 In the lower right and left hand corners the partners share equal billing through the depiction of the red and white checkerboard crest of Croatia, Grgich’s homeland in former Yugoslavia, and the familiar rearing horse of the Hills’ family crest.

-By 2005, Grgich Hills purchased enough vineyard acreage to source from its own vineyards.
+By 2005, Grgich Hills purchased enough vineyard acreage to source entirely from its own vineyards.
 The label was amended to add the word “Estate” in recognition of this important milestone and in 2007 the name was officially changed from Grgich Hills Cellars to Grgich Hills Estate.

 With 366 acres under our control, we source all of our grapes from our five estate vineyards.
 As an “Estate Grown” winery, we are better able to control the farming and can utilize our organic farming practices for all of the grapes.
-Our goal is to create a balanced eco-system in our vineyard and allow the grapes to thrive with our natural farming.
+Our goal is to create a balanced ecosystem in our vineyard and allow the grapes to thrive with our natural farming.

 The Chardonnay is joined by our Miljenko’s Old Vine Zinfandel, Yountville Old Vine Cabernet Sauvignon, and Violetta Late Harvest.
 These bottles boast this unique label based on a woodcut image of Mike Grgich and a traditional Croatian gold braid design.

 In 2014 we introduced our Miljenko’s Selection which features single vineyard wines which truly express the Napa Valley’s unique microclimates and terroir.
-The first wine in this tier to be released was the 2012 Miljenko’s Selection Carneros Chardonnay followed by our Napa Valley Essence Sauvignon Blanc, Petite Sirah, Petit Verdot, and Miljenko’s Selection Rutherford Cabernet Sauvignon.
-These wines are exclusivley sold at the winery and many are reserved just for members of our wine club.
+The first wine in this tier to be released was the 2012 Miljenko’s Selection Carneros Chardonnay followed by our Skin-Fermented Sauvignon Blanc, Petite Sirah, Petit Verdot, Rutherford Cabernet Sauvignon, and Crljenak Kaštelanski.

 The 1973 Chateau Montelena Chardonnay crafted by Miljenko “Mike” Grgich that was the champion of the 1976 Paris Tasting is part of the exhibit selected by the Smithsonian Institute as one of “101 Objects That Made America.”
 Chosen from 137 million artifacts in the Smithsonian collection, the Chardonnay is joined by other iconic American objects such as Abraham Lincoln’s hat, Alexander Graham Bell’s telephone and Neil Armstrong’s spacesuit.